Para sa Hopeless Romantic

 Para sa Hopeless Romantic is a 2015 Philippine teen romance film based on the best-selling romantic novel of the same name by Marcelo Santos III.
-The film is directed by Andoy Ranay, starring James Reid, Nadine Lustre, Julia Barretto and Iñigo Pascual.
+The film is directed by Andoy Ranay, starring James Reid, Nadine Lustre, Iñigo Pascual and Julia Barretto.
 It was distributed by Viva Films and Star Cinema and was released on May 13, 2015, in select theaters across the Philippines.

 Summary

 Becca (Nadine Lustre) thought that she had everything she could wish for in her life, until Nikko (James Reid) broke up with her.
 Everything in her life starts to fall apart.

 To recover, she started writing a story about Ryan (Inigo Pascual), a boy who harbors a secret crush on his best friend Maria (Julia Barretto).
 But before he can tell her his real feelings for her, he got into an accident and fell into a coma.

 Can all four of them find the "happy ending" that each one of them has been hoping for?